Welcome to Trevorwood and owner Carol Coalson

 Not quite a kennel, just a home overflowing

 I also learned that it is quality not quantity that matters the most in breeding good dogs.
-Barbara could have sold countless puppies but while I was there she had one litter from which my first Airedale Terrier came from.
+Barbara could have sold countless puppies, but while I was there she had one litter, and it was from that one litter which my first Airedale Terrier came from.

 My home is my kennel.
 My dogs are all house dogs, puppies are born in the bedroom and raised in the kitchen.
 From birth the puppies travel back and forth with me to my grooming shop staying in the kitchen area until they are four to five weeks old when they come out to the grooming shop to be spoiled by my customers and get the very best in socialization.
 They begin their journey to being housebroken and learn to walk on a leash.